 On the other hand, if the terms of the sentence prevent the worker from participating in RTW activities or from returning to work immediately thereafter, the worker does not qualify for benefits under the WSIA for the duration of the sentence.

 For workers who are involved in WR activities up to the final review and post-final review, see 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review), 18-03-06, Final LOE Benefit Review, 18-04-14 Reviewing FEL Benefits (Prior to Final Review), 18-04-20 Final FEL Benefit Review.

 Older workers supplements (accidents 1990-1997)

-Incarceration or sentence for an offence can affect the determination of whether workers are likely to benefit from WR activities that can help them return to work.
+Incarceration or sentence for an offence can affect the determination of whether workers are likely to benefit from RTW activities that can help them return to work.
 As a result, it is a factor in whether the worker will have this option or not.

 Partial disability supplements (accidents before 1990)